 - Provide support for accreditation review processes, new academic programs, and grant proposals

 - Evaluate collection strengths and weaknesses

 Librarians contact academic departments about Library services each semester.
 At the end of the academic year, librarians provide statistics/data about usage of such services.

 Borrowing Privileges at Holy Spirit Library

-Full-time faculty have a one semester loan period for regularly circulating materials and one week for multimedia materials.
-Part-time faculty have a four week circulation period for regularly circulating materials and one week for multimedia materials.
+Faculty have a loan period of one academic semester for regularly circulating materials and one week for multimedia materials.
 There is no limit to the number of regularly circulating items that faculty may borrow.

 Contact the Circulation Department at 610.902.8538.

 In addition to borrowing privileges at Cabrini, faculty may borrow materials in person from SEPCHE and other TCLC (Tri-state College Library Cooperative) institutions.
 In all cases, faculty must present proof of Cabrini affiliation and must request a letter of introduction from a Cabrini librarian for use at TCLC libraries.

 The Library accepts materials for the Reserve Desk based on the guidelines below.
 Please allow two working days to process materials.
 Books, media and journal articles from the Library's collection will be placed on reserve at the request of the instructor.
 Instructors are encouraged to put Library items on reserve in anticipation of high demand for specific materials for class assignments, in order to ensure access for all students in the class.
 Personal copies of materials are accepted for reserve.
 Barcodes, labels, and security stickers will be affixed to each item.
 The Library is not responsible for damage or loss of such materials.